Checkroth/pbelican/content/software blog/2021-4-27-setting-up-a-self-hosted-server.md

 WantedBy=multi-user.target
 ```

-## Other uses

-There are a lot of things you can use a private server for.
-Some of the things I use it in addition to plex and general metrics are:

-- Hosting a static site (where you're reading this)
-- Running [steamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) to run dedicated servers, like a [Valheim Server](https://www.shacknews.com/article/122720/how-to-set-up-a-valheim-dedicated-server).
-- Running custom applications like a slack or discord bot
-- Exposing local network devices on specific ports without messing with the router

-# Related Pages
+## Related Pages

-[//]: TODO:: Link to actual blog posts
+I will come back and link to these when I write them.

-- Pointing a domain to your self-hosted server
+- Hosting a static site / Pointing a domain to your self-hosted server
 - Monitoring Everything In Your Home With Grafana/Prometheus
 - Nginx and subpath proxy passes
 - Exposing a development server through your locally hosted server